microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollView.md

 ### P2 Goals

 1. Get rid of internal hooks: As the individual controls are being lifted and shifted, we do not replicate the existing internal hooks they had with the ScrollViewer.
 Instead we add public API replacements.

 ### Non-Goals

 1. 100% API compatibility with MUX controls.
 Adjustments in existing object models are acceptable, including base type changes.

 2. 100% behavior compatibility with WUX controls.

 3. Ability to transition to using a ScrollView for all existing controls that currently consume a ScrollViewer.
 For instance, not moving the Hub, Pivot, SemanticZoom controls is acceptable.

 4. Preserve object models rarely exercised by app developers (i.e. object models rarely used by app developers, like ScrollContentPresenter, do not need to adhere as closely to the old object models).

 ## `ScrollView` responsibilities

 What are the `ScrollView`'s responsibilities and added values on top of its inner ScrollPresenter?
 Here's a list:

   - Default chrome
       - Today:
           - Conscious scrollbars, scroll indicator and scroll indicators separator (The `ScrollView` shows the mouse-friendly scrollbars and their separator square as the mouse moves in, etc.).
           - Implement an IScrollController wrapper around any scrollbar template part that does not implement it itself.
 Note that a scroll controller is a component, with or without UI, that can be associated with a `ScrollView` and can read and write its scroll offset for one dimension.
           A familiar scroll controller is the [ScrollBar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.ScrollBar) control, in this case a UI widget.
 A scroll controller is characterized by its implementation of the new IScrollController interface.
           It communicates with the inner `ScrollPresenter` through that interface.
 The scroller can have up to one controller for the horizontal dimension, and up to one for the vertical dimension.
           The IScrollController interface is detailed in the [ScrollPresenter spec](./ScrollPresenter.md).
-          - Hand off IScrollController implementations to inner ScrollPresenter
+          - Hand off IScrollController implementations to inner ScrollPresenter.
       - Tomorrow:
-          - More mouse cursors (e.g. open/close hand for dragging in a PDF app, compass for panning based on pointer relative to middle mouse-wheel button click)
+          - More mouse cursors (e.g. open/close hand for dragging in a PDF app, compass for panning based on pointer relative to middle mouse-wheel button click).
-          - Horizontal scrolling support via Shift + mousewheel
+          - Horizontal scrolling support via Shift + mousewheel.
   - Default support for UI-thread bound keyboard and gamepad inputs
   - Default focus movement for gamepad and proper focus rect clipping
   - Default accessibility support
   - Default support to respect user's system settings (For instance disable conscious scrollbars)
   - Ease-of-use for configuring snap points (The `ScrollView` consumes IScrollSnapPointsInfo implementations and forwards snap points to its inner ScrollPresenter).

 ## (Temporary) Down-Level Limitations

 The (MUX) `ScrollView` can be deployed and used down to RS2.
 Once the framework has been fully decoupled these limitations should disappear.

 | **Capability**                                                                             | **RS2** | **RS3**       | **RS4**       | **RS5**              | **Notes**                                                                                                                                                                                                                                                                                                                                                                                                   |
 | ------------------------------------------------------------------------------------------ | ------- | ------------- | ------------- | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |